helm/helm/docs/templates/registry.md

 When resolving a template reference, DM will attempt to fetch the template with the highest available PATCH version that has the same MAJOR and MINOR versions as the referenced version.
+However, it will not automatically substitute a higher MINOR version for a requested MINOR version with the same MAJOR version, since although it would be backward compatible, it would not have the same feature set.
+You must therefore explicitly request the higher MINOR version in this situation to obtain the additional features.

 ## Template Validation

 Every template version should include a configuration named `example.yaml` that can be used to deploy an instance of the template.
-This file may be used, along with any supporting files it requires, to validate the template.
+This file, along with any supporting files it requires, may be used automatically in the future by a template testing framework to validate the template, and should therefore be well formed.

 ## Template Organization